cenatus/situationists-walkman/README.md

 if let result = arView.raycast(from: point, allowing: .estimatedPlane, alignment: .any).first {
 ```

-The raycast result's translation describes the intersection's position in ARKit's local coordinate space.
+The ray cast result's translation describes the intersection's position in ARKit's local coordinate space.
 To convert that point to a geographic location, the sample project calls the session-provided utility [`getGeoLocation(forPoint:)`][16].

 ``` swift
 arView.session.getGeoLocation(forPoint: worldPosition) { (location, altitude, error) in